 And so, my mind began to mend a bit.
 That winter, we each moved away from our homes.
 Her road led to a teaching position within a severely underfunded secondary school, while my road led to an I.T. job within a prestigious yet severely understaffed law school.

 Within three months, Sri Lanka's tourism-dependent economy began a rapid collapse into sovereign default.
-And despite the many poor countries still struggling to survive the economic shock of the pandemic, an asshole decided to invade Ukraine, triggering another economic shock and stoking the flames of a global food and inflation crisis!
+And despite the many poor countries still struggling to survive the economic shock of the pandemic, an asshole decided to invade Ukraine, triggering another economic shock and fanning the flames of a global food and inflation crisis!
 Yay!

-If ever you want better control over your mental health, perhaps you need to find a better day-to-day environment, one filled with true empathy, not the superficial slop.
-Perhaps you too will then resume your long-neglected projects, bringing them ever closer to completion.
-And perhaps you too will provide potential supporters with relevant website links at the end of a somewhat brief and probably annoying autobiography...
+Or, perhaps I would start my own business and become an advocate for the employment of autistic people, whether officially diagnosed or self-identified.
+Perhaps I would once again find refuge in a better day-to-day environment, one filled with true empathy, not the superficial A.I. slop.
+Perhaps I would then once again resume my long-neglected creative projects, bringing them ever closer to completion.
+And perhaps I would then once again provide potential supporters with relevant website links at the end of a somewhat brief and probably annoying autobiography...

 In conclusion, I'm autistic, and I always have been.